vitusventure/5thSRD/docs/gamemaster_rules/sentient_magical_items.md

+description: Rules and information for creating sentient magic items from the 5e SRD (System Reference Document).

 # Sentient Magic Items
 Some magic items possess sentience and personality.
 Such an item might be possessed, haunted by the spirit of a previous owner, or self-aware thanks to the magic used to create it.
 In any case, the item behaves like a character, complete with personality quirks, ideals, bonds, and sometimes flaws.
 A sentient item might be a cherished ally to its wielder or a continual thorn in the side.